meshcloud/meshcloud-docs/docs/meshstack.osb-overview.md

 ### Service Binding

 A *service binding* is a set of credentials you need to access your service instance, e.g. the connection string to access your database instance.
+Service bindings can come with an expiration in which case they will be deleted after a set amount of days.

 ### Marketplace